lezer-parser/website/site/docs/guide/index.md

 You can leave off the `as` part when the local name for the grammar, the thing you write after `nest`, is the same as the exported name.
-It is also possible to leave off the `from` part, in which case the content of the block will simply not be parsed, unless a parser for `javascript` is later registered with the [`withNested`](##lezer.Parser.withNested) method.
+It is also possible to write `empty` instead of `from "..."`, in which case the content of the block will simply not be parsed, unless a parser for `javascript` is later registered with the [`withNested`](##lezer.Parser.withNested) method.

 The value of a [nested grammar](##lezer.NestedGrammar) can be either